Managing grief ... personal priorities

 Try to enjoy the good days, and don't let yourself feel any guilt for doing that.
 Look for the treasures in life.
 They are still there.
 Always have been, always will be.

 Each morning, set aside 10 minutes to acknowledge your loss.
 Let your feelings surface, and be honest with yourself about how painful this is.
 It's okay to cry, too.
 Write from your heart into your private "Grief Journal".
-Then pull yourself together to face your new day.
+Then pull yourself together to face the new day.

 Life has dealt you a tremendous wallop.
 This is one time in life when you should be allowed to feel sorry for yourself.
 Hold onto comfort items: photos, your lost one's favorite flannel shirt, a comfort grief pillow or memorial quilt.